-The optimum throw ratio is where your image fills the screen and your projector can be mounted comfortably within the room.
+The optimum throw ratio is where your image fills the screen, and your projector can be mounted comfortably within the room.

-Setting the projector on 1:1, you would produce a 2.5m wide image at a 2.5m distance.
-If you changed the ratio to 1.5, you now have a 3.75m wide image.
-This means you can place the projector between 2.5m to 3.75m and the further back, the bigger the range becomes.
+Setting the projector on 1:1, you would produce a 2.5m wide image at a distance of 2.5m.
+However, if you adjust the ratio to 1.5, you’ll have a picture that’s 3.75m wide.
+You’ll need to move the projector closer to the screen to get the original 2.5 m sized image.

-Alternative way to calculate
+An alternative way to calculate the throw ratio

-A few different resolutions are available including:
+A few different image resolutions are available, including:

 - SVGA = 800 x 600 pixels.
 Lower entry level